owncloud-archive/documentation/admin_manual/maintenance/upgrade.rst

 correct.
 Go to the Apps page and review the core apps to make sure the right ones are enabled.

+.. note:: occasionally, files do not show up after a upgrade.
+A rescan of the files can help:

+    $ sudo -u www-data php console.php files:scan --all

 Now you can review your third-party apps, and upgrade and enable them.